-There are 11 counties and two Mutual Aid Regions I and VI within the Southern Administration Region.
-Within the region, there are 226 incorporated cities that include one active and one retired nuclear plant.
-The total population of all cities and counties in the Southern Region is approximately 21,648,506.
+There two Mutual Aid Regions, I and VI, within the Southern Administrative Region.
+Within the 11 counties of the region, there are 226 incorporated cities, with a total population of all cities and counties of approximately 22,885,880.

-Along with such diverse terrain, each area presents with its own set of challenges and threats that affect California.
+Along with such diverse terrain and population densities, Southern Region presents with its own set of challenges and threats that affect California.
 Those vulnerabilities include: earthquakes, tsunami, wildfires, drought, river and flash flooding, dam and levee failures, pestilence, pandemic, terrorism, radiological hazards, and volcanoes.

 Southern Region Operational Area Emergency Management Websites